Analysis: For Google, plenty of cash with nowhere to go

 Company leadership would benefit from higher shares under their new compensation plans.
 Five senior executives including Porat over the last year received stock awards that will vest, if at all, based on how Alphabet shares perform relative to the S&P 100 in the coming years.

 Alphabet is far from the only company with plenty of cash and antitrust and other challenges hampering its potential use.
-Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O) and Facebook Inc (FB.O) have more than $300 billion combined.
+Apple Inc, Amazon.com Inc, Microsoft Corp and Facebook Inc have more than $300 billion combined.

 Share buybacks have been rising, both in the amount of repurchases and the number of companies doing them, though activity remains below pre-pandemic levels.